Mathias-SantAnna/PokeCards/README.md

 ```

 - Double click.
 In case that clicks too fast on the same card, in this case is match is evaluate true and disable the cards by removing the event listener.
-  - Fix: Add a condition to beggining of flipcard function, and set resetBoard function as it set flippedCard, lockBoard to false and to set first,second card to null.
+  - Fix: Add a condition to beginning of flipcard function, and set resetBoard function as it set flippedCard, lockBoard to false and to set first,second card to null.
 As FlipCard function from above

 ```javascript
   function resetBoard() {